-This beginners guide will cover all the CV guidelines and tips we’ve covered in numerous articles over the years, all in one handy step by step guide.
-It’ll give you all you need to write a professional CV for 2020, including several example snippets.
+This beginners guide will cover all the CV guidelines and tips we’ve covered in numerous articles over the years, and provide you with a free to use CV template, all in one handy step by step guide.
+It’ll give you all you need to write a professional CV for 2022, including several example snippets.

-By following our CV beginners help guide, you will learn…
+By following our CV beginners guide, you will learn…

 - How to write a CV

 - What is a CV?
 And, what is a resume?

 - How to choose the ideal CV design & CV format for 2022

 - What content you should include, such as the key skills that should be on your CV